Kuuasema/kuu-utils/README.md

 >*Places the game object in the recycle bin.*

 >**private void EmptyBin()**
->*This is a private method, only accessible trough the context menu ("Log Contents") of the recycle bin game object.
+>*This is a private method, only accessible trough the context menu ("Empty Bin") of the recycle bin game object.
 It destroys all the game objects placed in the recycle bin.*

 >**private void EmptyGarbage()**
 >*This is a private method, only accessible trough the context menu ("Empty Garbage") of the recycle bin game object.
 It destroys all the game objects placed in the recycle bin, except those that have the RecycleToQueue component with a valid Queue.*